 “Class 7” vehicle means an on-road vehicle with a gross vehicle weight rating (GVWR) greater than 26,000 and less than or equal to 33,000 lbs.

-“Class 8” vehicle means an on-road vehicle with a gross vehicle weight rating (GVWR) greater than 33,000 lbs.
+“Class 8” vehicle means an on-road vehicle with a GVWR greater than 33,000 lbs.

 “Common ownership or control” means being owned or managed on a day-to-day basis by the same person or entity.
 Vehicles managed by the same directors, officers, or managers, or by distinct corporations that are controlled by the same majority stockholders are under common ownership or control, even if their titles are held by different business entities or they have different taxpayer identification numbers.
 Furthermore, a vehicle is under an entity’s control if the vehicle is operated using that entity’s state or federal operating authority or other registration.
 Vehicles owned by different entities but operated using common or shared resources to manage the day-to-day operations using the same drayage motor carrier number, displaying the same name or logo, or contractors who represent the same company are under common ownership or control.
 Common ownership or control of a federal government vehicle shall be the primary responsibility of the governmental agency that is directly responsible for the day-to-day operational control of the vehicle.
 Common ownership or control includes relationships where the controlling party has the right to direct or control the vehicle as to the details of when, where, and how work is to be performed or where expenses for operating the vehicle, such as fuel or insurance, are shared.
 Common ownership or control does not include agreements for individual loads that are competitively bid and issued to the lowest qualifying bid.

+“Concrete mixer” means a vehicle that has a permanently affixed unit used to mix concrete or cement.

-“Controlling party” means the drayage motor carrier, broker, or entity that directs, or otherwise manages the day-to-day operation of one or more fleets under common ownership or control to serve the customers or clients.
+“Controlling party” means the drayage motor carrier, broker, or entity that directs, or otherwise manages the day-to-day operation of one or more drayage trucks under its common ownership or control to serve the customers or clients.

 “Declared emergency event” means the time period of an emergency event declared or duly proclaimed by a local governing body, state Governor, or the President of the United States during the emergency conditions described in California Government Code section 8558.

+"Dedicated auto transport” means a vehicle that has permanently affixed equipment that is designed to move other motor vehicles from one location to another.

+“Dedicated fuel delivery vehicle” means a vehicle fixed with a tank and pumping equipment, designed to deliver or supply fuel.

-"Dedicated use vehicles" means uni-body vehicles that do not have separate tractor and trailers or are vehicles using a power take-off (PTO) with a hydraulic motor or blower, attached to the trailer that needs the PTO to load or unload and include but are not limited to:
+“Dedicated use vehicles" means uni-body vehicles that do not have separate tractors and trailers or are vehicles using a power take-off unit, including :

 Dedicated auto transports;